sidsrvstv/bitcoin_simulator/README.md

 $> mix phx.server

+To stop simulation:
+Press Ctrl + C.

 This starts pheonix server which also starts the simulation for 100 users. and also hosts the webpoints.
 The simulator outputs data in to files in priv/data.
 These files are then read for new data points and pushed out the browser to be shown in graphs.
 After running this command, using your browser to visit localhost:4000 will show you the graphs we have built.

 The number of transactions has been hard coded in the code.
-We tried upto 100 Users and 1000 transactions for which our system took about 90 minutes to complete.
+We tried upto `100 Users and 1000 transactions` for which our system took about 90 minutes to complete.

 We also output several files to help the user see the results like
 	- transaction.txt which consists of every transaction that was valid.